Wednesday, 29 July 2009

 THE COP SHOP

-The picture above (TOP) was taken this month and shows the Police Station in Wellington Road.
-The building seems out of keeping with the older-style buildings each side; it speaks of practicality and philistinism.
-The other photograph shows the previous police station which stood on the same spot – this is another gem from the collection of Gaynor Williams.
+The other photo shows the previous police station which stood on the same spot – this is another gem from the collection of Gaynor Williams.
 It is a photo from the late 1950s, and the bobbies of Flintshire Constabulary (as it was then) look quaint lined up in rows and wearing helmets.
-The occasion is anyone's guess.
+The occasion is not known.

 Saturday, 18 July 2009